luebken/cloud-carbon-crossplane/readme.md

 EOF
 ```

-## How it Works**
+## How it Works
-In a naive implementation, the platform team could provide [several compositions](crds/compositions.yaml) which have a `co2e`([cloud-carbon-coefficients](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/tree/main/data) and `carbon-footprint` property with basic categories like `very-low`, `low`, `medium` and `high` based on the `co2e` value.
-The label `carbon-footprint` could be used as a composition selector.
+In a naive implementation, the platform team could provide [several compositions](crds/compositions.yaml) which have a `co2e` value based on [cloud-carbon-coefficients](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/tree/main/data) and `carbon-footprint` property with basic categories like `very-low`, `low`, `medium` and `high` based on the `co2e` value.
+The label `carbon-footprint` can than be used as a composition selector and the `co2e` value could be served for verification and analysis.

-A more advanced would allow weighted factors between region and cloud-carbon-coefficients and possibly other properties.
+A more advanced version could allow weighted factors between region and cloud-carbon-coefficients and possibly other properties.
 In the end, the platform should optimize for low carbon footprint per default.

 ## Naive implementation